ssaldner/pure3d/docs/pilots/voyager.md

 [pilot voyager-story-attempt1](https://github.com/CLARIAH/pure3d/tree/main/pilots/voyager-story-attempt1).

 The tricky thing is that an awful lot goes right, but not everything.
-First I could fix a number of problems by fixing something in the Voyager code, but subtle bugs kept appearing.
+I have tried to fix a number of problems by patching Voyager code, but subtle bugs kept appearing.

-Then I discovered that I should also fix by WebDAV server setup.
+Then I discovered that I should also fix the WebDAV server setup on my side.

 # Voyager story